kunalkandekar/quicktrace/README.txt

 ORIGIN
 ------
-Of course, since it returns much less information and is less reliable than your average traceroute, it's probably useful for much fewer use cases.
+Of course, since it returns much less information and is less reliable than your average traceroute, it's probably useful for fewer use cases.
 However, there is a reason this code does only what it does, and its speed is only a (very useful) side-effect.

 This was implemented for work related to my Master's thesis on P2P networks, which was pretty cool, if I do say so myself.
-We discovered that with knowledge of only the intermediate hop IP addresses and end-to-end latencies to a small (about 5) set of "landmark" nodes, peers joining anywhere in a P2P network could be efficiently routed through the overlay to their nearest IP network neighbor with over 95% accuracy using a completely distributed algorithm.
+We discovered that with knowledge of only the intermediate hop IP addresses and end-to-end latencies to a small (about 3 - 5) set of "landmark" nodes, peers joining anywhere in a P2P network could be efficiently routed through the overlay to their nearest IP network neighbor with over 95% accuracy using a completely distributed algorithm.
 Per- hop latencies and DNS hostnames of intermediate hops were nice to know, but